brimdata/zed/docs/zed/README.md

 underlying data objects thereby allowing time travel to work in the face of deletes.

-> A vaccum command to delete permanently from a pool is under development.
+> A vacuum command to delete permanently from a pool is under development.

 ### 2.5 Drop
 ```
 zed drop [options] <name>|<id>
 ```
 The `drop` command deletes a pool and all of its constituent data.
-This is DANGER ZONE command you must confirm that you want to delete the pool to proceed.
-The `-f` option can be used to force the deletion without confirmattion.
+As this is DANGER ZONE command, you must confirm that you want to delete the pool to proceed.
+The `-f` option can be used to force the deletion without confirmation.

 ### 2.6 Index
 ```